 Welcome to Part 2 in Neural Magic’s five-part blog series on pruning in machine learning.
-In case you missed it, Part 1 gave a pruning overview, detailed the difference between structured vs. unstructured pruning, and described commonly used algorithms, including GMP.
+In case you missed it, Part 1 gave a pruning overview, detailed the difference between structured vs. unstructured pruning, and described commonly used algorithms, including Gradual Magnitude Pruning (GMP).

 Few algorithms are better than GMP in overall results, and none beat the simplicity of the integration.
 GMP is implemented in the following way: a trained network is used and, over several training epochs, the weights closest to zero are iteratively removed.